TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

 - **Scalable and Extendable:** Built to accommodate growth and additional features.

 ## How it works:
 - For each created tenant with domain, there will be a seperated database independent from the other tenants.
 You can create users and doctors.
-Assing the user to the doctor and assign the doctor to the domain(tenant) via the admin panel.
+Assign the user to the doctor and assign the doctor to the domain(tenant) via the admin panel.
 - Each doctor creates its own patients and appointments.
-They are being assigned to him by their ID and cannot be viewed, changed or deleted by other users(doctors).
+Each element is being assigned to him by their id in the database and cannot be viewed, changed or deleted by other users(doctors).

 ## Repository Structure